reiinakano/scikit-plot/docs/Quickstart.rst

 More Plots
 ----------

 Want to know the other plots you can generate using Scikit-plot?
-Visit the API documentation.
+Visit the :ref:`apidocs`.